MicrosoftDocs/power-automate-docs/articles/ui-flows/create-processes.md

 ## Prerequisites

 To run WinAutomation as part of Power Automate, you will need to:
-1. ensure your machine meets the [requirements for UI flows](https://docs.microsoft.com/power-automate/ui-flows/setup#prerequisites).
+1. Ensure your machine meets the [requirements for UI flows](https://docs.microsoft.com/power-automate/ui-flows/setup#prerequisites).
-1. install the [UI flows](), app, then install and configure the on-premises data gateway on the machine.
-Learn how to do it [here](https://docs.microsoft.com/power-automate/ui-flows/setup).
+1. Install the [UI flows](https://docs.microsoft.com/power-automate/ui-flows/setup) app, and then install and configure the on-premises data gateway.

 ## Licensing